Zabi82/flink-iceberg/README.md

 ```

 24) Now let's create a new table to hold the results of joining 3 tables from Flink's default catalog.
-So this needs a create table statement followed by an insert statement which selects and joins data from the3 3 tables as follows.
+So this needs a create table statement followed by an insert statement which selects and joins data from the 3 tables as follows.

 ```
 CREATE TABLE ice_catalog.ice_db.ice_user_page_views(